Morris Copeland: Copeland's money flow model

 Copeland is recognized for his pioneering work in the study of money flows.
 He recognized that the social accounting perspective which was used in the study of national income could be enlarged and applied to the study of money flows.
 In 1949 he introduced his quadruple entry principle - a scheme enlarged on by Hyman Minsky to emphasize the time-dated pattern of cash commitments to examine the microeconomic basis of financial system instability.
 Copeland further developed and applied his perspective in his book "A Study of Moneyflows in the United States".
 According to Copeland, when you look at the economy from the micro perspective of money flows, it provides a powerful new way making phenomena visible that are simply abstracted away by the orthodox Keynesian and Monetarist models.
 Copeland's flow of funds set of accounts provides an alternative framework and analytical insights that is unavailable from either the Keynesian NIPA framework or the monetarist quantity theory of money framework.
+His framework was later developed into Stock-flow consistent models.

-Copeland is recognized as an early Post Keynesian, presenting the view that 'the changes Keynes introduced represented modifications of neoclassicism, not its rejection'.
+Copeland is recognized as an early Post Keynesian, presenting the view that "the changes Keynes introduced represented modifications of neoclassicism, not its rejection".

 For his innovations in money flow theory, many colleagues believed that Copeland should have received the Nobel Prize.